MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-predictions.md

 The report is available after a model has completed its training process.
 It's created for each model separately, regardless if it completed successfully or not.

 > [!NOTE]
-> Currently, this feature only works for the CLV model.
+> Currently, this feature only works for the Transaction Churn model.

 ### View the input data usability report